Myo Plus is a myoelectric pattern recognition system proprietary to Ottobock. But it will soon face the same price competition as other PR systems.

 A Quick Look at Myo Plus

-The following video provides a quick overview of the Myo Plus pattern recognition system:
+The following video provides a quick technical overview of the Myo Plus pattern recognition system:

 Before reading further, a little background information may be helpful.
 To obtain this, please see our master article Myoelectric Pattern Recognition for Bionic Arms & Hands, which includes a basic description of how pattern recognition systems work.